 - Eternal Prohibition: Anything not good for you is outlawed: Alcohol, caffeine, contact sports, meat, bad language, chocolate, uneducational toys and spicy food.
 Abortion is also illegal, but so is pregnancy if you don't have a license.

 - Evil Brit: Dr. Cocteau, in a way.
-Although his last name suggests a French, his actor, Nigel Hawthorne, is British.
+Although his last name suggests he's French, his actor, Nigel Hawthorne, is British.